How to Dissolve an Ohio Corporation

 How long before someone can take your business name?

-If, after your year was up, another entity were to register that name and you later wished to reinstate, you would have to file an amendment to change the business name at the same time as your reinstatement.
+If, after your year was up, another entity takes that name and you later wished to reinstate, you would have to file an amendment to change the business name simultaneously with your reinstatement.

 What is the penalty if you do not dissolve properly and just don’t file your annual reports?

-In Ohio, corporations for profit and LLCs don’t have to file an annual report with the Secretary of State.
-Corporations are supposed to have an annual meeting and file an annual report with the Ohio Department of Taxation.
+In Ohio, for profit corporations and LLCs don’t have to file an annual report with the SOS.
+Corporations, however, are expected to have an annual meeting and file an annual report with the Ohio Department of Taxation.
 That’s really something for you and your accountant to work out.
 Your Ohio corporation won’t be dissolved for not filing annual reports with the Secretary of State.

 With that said, according to Ohio Revised Code: 5733.22 – if your corporation is “dissolved or cancelled for failure to make any report or return or to pay any tax or fee,” you would have to do the following to get your Ohio corporation reinstated: